bardiaghassemi/PDF-Cracker/README.md

 Hint :

-** NOTE : If You Enter Your File When Asked The Password Question, Press Enter If You Did Not Have A File To Input.
+** Note: When Entering Your Password, Import Your File, If You Don't Have A File To Import, Press "Enter".

 ## PERSIAN